 United States v.
 E-4.
-Accused of sexual assault on two different complaining witnesses and assault on a third.
+Accused of sexual assault on two different complaining witnesses and an assault on a third.
 Resolved through administrative separation in lieu of trial.

 United States v.
 E-5.
 Recruiter accused of falsifying recruiting documents.
 Charges referred to Special Court-Martial.
 Resolved with written counseling and early retirement.

-U.S. servicemen arrested for public indecency; client makes formal apology (An apology is considered a virtue in Japan.
+U.S. servicemen arrested for public indecency; client makes a formal apology (An apology is considered a virtue in Japan.
 Apologies show that a person takes responsibility and avoids blaming others.
-When one apologizes and shows one's remorse, the Japanese are more willing to forgive); Japanese Prosecution suspended for sailor accused of nudity in cafe (and jurisdiction ceded to the U.S. under the SOFA).
+When one apologizes and shows one's remorse, the Japanese are more willing to forgive); Japanese Prosecution suspended for sailor accused of nudity in the cafe (and jurisdiction ceded to the U.S. under the SOFA).
 Case disposed of at Captain's Mast (Article.
 15), followed by administrative separation.

 United States v.
 Army E-3.
-Accused of raping spouse on four occasions, twice with a weapon; raping a girlfriend twice; multiple assaults, aggravated assaults, and threats against spouse; multiple assaults and weapon related threats against a second girlfriend; obstruction of justice.
+Accused of raping spouse on four occasions, twice with a weapon; raping a girlfriend twice; multiple assaults, aggravated assaults, and threats against a spouse; multiple assaults and weapon-related threats against a second girlfriend; obstruction of justice.
 Found guilty of several assaults and threats on spouse and the second girlfriend, not guilty of all rapes, and most of the assaults.
 Sentenced to 18 months confinement and a bad conduct discharge.

 United States v.
 Army E-4: Accused of assaulting a female Soldier and accused of sexually assaulting another female Soldier.
 After a contested judge along trial - found not guilty of the charges.

 United States v.
 Marine E-5: Client accused of attempting to steal a total of $2400.00 from his roommate's bank account, misuse of a government travel card while PCSing, false official statements, and wire fraud.
 After a contested trial found guilty of attempted theft and false official statement, not guilty to misuse of GTCC and wire fraud.
-Prosecution argued for 18 months confinement, sentenced to six.
+The prosecution argued for 18 months confinement, sentenced to six.

 United States v.
-Air Force E-3: Client accused of failing to go to daily formation for about five months, failing to check out and PCS, failing a check-out appointment, false official statement about a PT test, and dereliction in not PCSing.
-Basically the allegations surround, according to the prosecution, client hiding out on this training base for five months because he didn't want to transfer to a line unit.
-After a contested trial convicted of "diverse" failures to go and false official statement, not guilty to remainder.
-Military judge sentenced to four months confinement.
+Air Force E-3: Client accused of failing to go to daily formation for about five months, failing to check out and PCS, failing a check-out appointment, a false official statement about a PT test, and dereliction in not PCSing.
+Basically, the allegations surround, according to the prosecution, client hiding out on this training base for five months because he didn't want to transfer to a line unit.
+After a contested trial convicted of "diverse" failures to go and false official statement, not guilty to the remainder.
+The military judge sentenced to four months confinement.
 However, the judge also granted 91 days credit for unlawful pretrial punishment in violation of Article 13, UCMJ.
 By the way, this case is one of several examples I have of why it is not good or useful to seek the assistance of the Congressman.

 United States v.
 Army E-5 (update).
-Client initially accused of rape and sexual assaults on a military spouse and an indecent act on a Soldier.
+The client initially accused of rape and sexual assaults on a military spouse and an indecent act on a Soldier.
 After Article 32, and shortly before trial the complaining witnesses to the rape came forward to "tell the truth," and confessed they'd lied - there was no rape.
 Summary court-martial on the unrelated indecent act (sentenced to 15 days restriction).
 Aspects of this case and another case of mine (Walton) are reported here and here.

 United States v.
 Army E-7.
 Initially convicted of BAH fraud in excess of $132K and associated charges; sentenced to a BCD and six months confinement.
 New trial ordered by the appeals court based on newly discovered evidence.
 At new trial convicted of attempted fraud in excess of $500.00; sentenced to RIR to E-6, $1000.00 forfeiture per month for two months.

 United States v.
 Velez.
-This case required extensive assistance from a forensic crime scene perspective as well as a forensic pyschologist and a forensic psychiatrist.
+This case required extensive assistance from a forensic crime scene perspective as well as a forensic psychologist and a forensic psychiatrist.
 The R.C.M.
 706 board found a "brief psychotic episode" but not major.
 The defense experts found a major mental defect.
 However, neither rose to the level of an affirmative defense of insanity on the charges to which Velez plead guilty to.
 The prosecution dismissed a premeditated murder charge.
-In this case the defense had made a PTA offer of 20 years in February 2010, and an offer of 25 years in June of 2010 - both of which were rejected.
+In this case, the defense had made a PTA offer of 20 years in February 2010, and an offer of 25 years in June of 2010 - both of which were rejected.
 The prosecution came to the defense in early 2011 with a request for an offer of 28 years.

 United States v.
 Air Force E-5: Rape.
-In this case we were able to mount an aggressive defense at the Article 32, UCMJ, hearing.
-Subsequently all charges were dismissed.
+In this case, we were able to mount an aggressive defense at the Article 32, UCMJ, hearing.
+Subsequently, all charges were dismissed.